xioustic/ps3netsrv/README.md

 - Display of Play time & startup time to SELECT+START and /cpursx.ps3 (Use SELECT+START+R2 to display Game ID, Title, play time and more in-Game info)
 - Include a virtual pad feature, you can control your console via http://pad.aldostools.org on web browser or with webPAD software (windows only)
 - dev_bdvd/PS3_UPDATE now is redirected when the plugin is loaded (and when a game is mounted) [This is intended to prevent an accidental update if a game disc is inserted in the drive]
-- VSH Menu for webMAN now can be installed optionally (Holding R1 when launching the Updater)
 - Added /play.ps3 to launch XMB Functions (e.g: /play.ps3?col=network&seg=seg_premo) <- this will start Remote Play server from XMB.
 - Once a game is mounted via html, if you click on the displayed icon the game will be launched on the PS3.
 This is nice to start the game once it's mounted from your mobile This option uses the new command /play.ps3
 - Support for auto-play any supported ISO, game folder or auto-open an URL link